Allied-Telesyn AR240E router setup & security

 3.Change Allied-Telesyn AR240E Default WiFi name (SSID) and WiFi Password and enable Network Encryption

 Another small suggestion (as it has no impact on security), is to change the Allied-Telesyn AR240E Default WiFi name (SSID) as it will make it more obvious for others to know which network they are connecting to.

 Look for Network Name (SSID), this is the WiFi name of your Allied-Telesyn AR240E Router.
-Don’t use your name, home address or other personal information (since this isn’t a Facebook status!) in the SSID name.
-(No Mr.Paul&Princy) Few funny WiFi name suggestions: I’m cheating on my WiFi!, FBI Surveillance Van #594 (scares away stupid criminals), Lord of the Pings...
+Do not use your name, home address, or other personal information (since this isn’t a Facebook status!) in the SSID name.
+(No Mr.Paul&Princy) A few funny WiFi name suggestions: I’m cheating on my WiFi!, FBI Surveillance Van #594 (scares away stupid criminals), Lord of the Pings ...